BERDataLakehouse/tenant_access_request_service/docs/user-guide.md

 ### Step 2: Wait for Approval

-Your request is sent to the `#berdl-governance` Slack channel where admins can review it.
+Your request is sent to a KBase admin for review.

 You'll see a message like:
 ```